karlkranich/lambda-ses-email-forwarder/README.md

 # lambda-ses-email-forwarder

 This is an adaptation of the python lambda code found at https://aws.amazon.com/blogs/messaging-and-targeting/forward-incoming-email-to-an-external-destination/.
-It is used in a Lambda function that is called by SES and forwards emails to a specified destination address.
+It is used in a Lambda function that is called by SES and forwards emails to specified destination addresses.

+There are two primary differences:

-The difference is that this function included the body of the forwarded email in the body of the new email, instead of attaching it as a .eml file.
+1. This function includes the body of the forwarded email in the body of the new email, instead of attaching it as a .eml file.
+2. This function takes a list of From: and To: addresses, rather than forwarding all email to a single destination.

-All of the setup instructions on that page still apply.
+All of the setup instructions on that page still apply except for the way that recipients are specified (see below).

-This code also has a limitation of the original code: email is expected at a single pre-defined email address and forwarded to a single address (see "To Do" below).

-### To Do:
-- Add the ability to accept email for multiple addresses and forward each to a defined destination
+## Changelog

+1/30/2022 - The function now takes an environment variable called MailAddressMap that should contain a string representing a json list of From: and To: email addresses.
+For example: '[{"From":"address@example.com","To":"newaddress@gmail.com"},{"From":"address2@example.com","To":"newaddress2@gmail.com"}]'

+The environment variable MailRecipient is no longer used.